|

 Wonder no more,

-the brush stroke finished,
+brush stroke finished,

 complete in it's magnitude,